FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** Can you tell me more about the custom work you are doing?
 Is it mostly reporting, UX, or something else?

 **Dylan:** Both reporting and UX.
-We pipe registrations into our data warehouse so its easier for analysts to query.
+We pipe registrations into our data warehouse so it's easier for analysts to query.

 We also built a custom UI for admins that allows them to easily query for users and perform administrative tasks on a user like setting a temporary password, locking a user, etc.